 a-zA-Z0-9.,&-(space)

 The expiration date for .jp domain names is always set to the end of the corresponding month of registration.
-It doesn’t matter when a domain name has been registered within that month.
+It does not matter when a domain name has been registered within that month.
 For example, if a domain name is registered on May 15, 2020, the expiration date will be set at May 31, 2021.

 All .jp domain names renew on the 16th day before expiration.
 There are two ways for you to avoid renewing a .jp domain name: